SiddhantSud/WhatsappMarketingbot/README.md

 4. You can use any browser, not just Chrome as long as it has a supporting webdriver and install it manually.

 ## :dragon: Debugging
 This program uses a CSS Selector to find out where exactly to write the message, just like a human would.
-And that keeps changing over time based on how [WhatsApp Web](web.whatsapp.com) is designed.
-So all we have to do is update the CSS Selector in the code, by doing the following:
+And that keeps changing over time based on how [WhatsApp Web](web.whatsapp.com) is designed.Hence in the future, you have have to made some changes, to make the code run efficiently.

 That's it. :smiley: